curious-odd-man/RgxGen/ai/120-dollar-caret-support/03-implementation-optimization-summary-prompt.md

     /**
      * Optimize the PathGraph by removing impossible paths caused by ^ and $ anchor
      * nodes appearing in semantically invalid positions.
+AnchorNode PathNodes are
+     * removed from the graph entirely; no label annotation is applied to adjacent nodes.
      *
      * @param graph the PathGraph produced by PathGraphBuilder
      * @return the optimized PathGraph (may be the same instance mutated, or a new one)